 Note: Rules for all Activities and the Constitution and By-laws may be found on the GAAS website.

-Article IV – Amendments
+Article VIII – Amendments

-These by-laws may be amended or added to by a two-thirds vote of all active members regular membership meeting.
-Any member can propose an amendment to the ”GAAS” by-laws.
+These by-laws may be amended or added to by a ⅔ vote of all board members.
+Any member can propose an amendment to the ”GAAS” by-laws.”
 The proposal shall be in writing to the B.O.D.
-If the Board determines it to be a worthy proposal it shall be brought to the general membership to be voted upon.
-The Board shall notify the membership one month in advance of any vote to be taken.
-These by-laws are to be reviewed annually by the B.O.D. at the April meeting of the Board.
+If the Board determines it to be a worthy proposal it shall be brought to the B.O.D. to be voted upon.
+The Board shall notify the membership one week in advance of any vote to be taken.
+These by-laws are to be reviewed annually by the B.O.D. at a business meeting of the board’s approval.